top of page

 2. Indicative Formation (指事文字, Shiji Moji)

 Indicative kanji represent abstract concepts or ideas.
 They are often more symbolic and can be less intuitive than pictographic kanji.
+This method of creating characters adds depth to Kanji Formation Methods.
 Examples include:

 • 上 (ue): Meaning "up" or "above," this kanji shows a line above a reference point.